-In setting the requirements to promote to higher titles, sometimes companies don’t realize that the performance bars they are setting are way too difficult.
+In setting requirements to promote to higher titles, sometimes companies don’t realize that the performance bars they are setting are way too difficult.
 Most often, when this happens, it is evident in the requirements to promote to the second title in your compensation plan.
 For example, if your second title requires an independent representative to personally enroll 5 people, a very small percentage of all representatives will meet this requirement.
-If you want 50% of your people to promote to the second title, this won’t happen if your requirements are too difficult.
+If you want 50% of your people to promote to the second title, you need to make the rank qualifications achieveable.

 Too Low Rank Qualifications

 Less often (but this still happens) companies establish title promotion requirements that are too easy.
-For example, if all you needed to reach the highest title in your compensation plan was to recruit personally 10 people over your career, you would be building a culture that rewarded mediocre performance over a period of time instead of rewarding the building of strong teams.
+For example, if all you needed to reach the highest title in your compensation plan was to recruit personally 10 people over your career, you would be building a culture that rewarded mediocre performance over a period of time instead of a culture that rewards the building of strong teams.

 Recogition is vital to the compensation strategies of all direct selling companies.
 From time to time, we see companies whose compensation plans don’t have titles.
 In other words, everyone is a consultant, or everyone is paid the same way.
 For example: everyone earns 5% on the sales volume of 5 levels of their downline.
 If you have the people, we’ll pay you on them!
 This compensation plan mistake assumes title recogntion isn’t important, but recognition is important.
 Like air, you can’t succeed without it.